A powerful video post-production tool

 Like other products in the Creative Cloud, After Effects needs an on-going subscription.
 Compared to free programs available online, this can be a deterrent.
 However, once you purchase the subscription, you can use the program on various devices, which sync and backup creations automatically.
 The only disadvantage is that you’ll be locked into a subscription model.

 Adobe After Effects is a powerful tool, which can be used to create stunning motion graphics, visual effects, and animations.
 The application features a comprehensive package of tools, providing you with creative freedom.
 While you’d need some time to learn the app’s functionalities, it’s definitely worth it in the long run.
 If you’re looking for a feature-packed, reliable platform to edit videos, this one will be a great choice.

 The perfect choice for professional video editors

 Although Adobe After Effects is an excellent tool, it can be quite heavy on system resources.
-But while using the program on Windows 10, you won’t experience any issues.
+But while using the program on Windows 10 and 11, you won’t experience any issues.
 With a steep learning curve, it can take some time to get used to the interface.
 The tool has been primarily designed for professional video editors but comes in handy for individuals looking to edit or improve videos for social media and other projects.
 Overall, Adobe After Effects is a reliable, efficient, and stable software, which deserves all the recognition and credit it often gets.
 Since it integrates well with Adobe CC products, it’s a must-download for video editors.